 Depending on the popularity of the video, the export process may take a while to complete.
 A few hundred comments should finish within a few seconds, but it can easily last a few minutes if a video has tens of thousands of comments.

 You’ll be redirected to the asset’s page.
-We call a YouTube video an asset.
+A YouTube video is called an asset.
 To do some basic analysis, you can apply filters on the comments inside the dashboard such as

 - sort comments chronologically, by likes or replies

 - filter comments by keyword or commenter name